micbay/RaceTimerAndController/README.md

 >- Make sure everything is well grounded, and isolated from, radiated and conducted noise, but [avoid ground loops](https://en.wikipedia.org/wiki/Ground_loop_(electricity)).

 ## **Drag Racing Sensor Setup**
-By default the controller is configured to expect both a start and finish sensor for each drag race lane.
+By default the controller is configured to look for a start trigger followed by a 2nd, finish trigger, on the same input pin, to count a completed drag run.
+The race timing begins immediately, even if the start sensor is not triggered, however, the controller will not recognize a finish without first getting a start trigger.

+Finish sensors should be wired to share the same Arduino lane input as the associated start sensor.
 The start sensor is used to detect false starts, and the finish sensor used to detect the winner.
-The start and finish sensors for a given lane should share the same input pin on the Arduino.

 <img src="Images/Drag_Trigger_Diagram_Isolated.png" alt="Drag Trigger Diagram" width="600px">

-For users who only have 1 set of sensors, the system can be configured to support drag racing with finish line sensors only.
+**Single Sensor Drag Setup** - For users who only have 1 set of sensors, the system can be configured to support drag racing with finish line sensors only.
 If set for finish sensors only, false starts will not be detectable.
 - Set `SINGLE_DRAG_TRIGGER` to be `true` in `localSettings.h` to configure the controller for finish sensor only, drag racing.

 ## **Relationship Between Racers/Lanes and Interrupt Hardware**